Pole of inaccessibility: Southern pole of inaccessibility

 The southern pole of inaccessibility is the point on the Antarctic continent most distant from the Southern Ocean.
 A variety of coordinate locations have been given for this pole.
-The discrepancies are due to the question of whether the "coast" is measured to the grounding line or to the edges of ice shelves, the difficulty of determining the location of the "solid" coastline, the movement of ice sheets and improvements in the accuracy of survey data over the years, as well as possible topographical errors.
+The discrepancies are due to the question of whether the "coast" is measured to the grounding line or the edges of ice shelves, the difficulty of determining the location of the "solid" coastline, the movement of ice sheets and improvements in the accuracy of survey data over the years, as well as possible topographical errors.

-The pole of inaccessibility commonly refers to the site of the Soviet Union research station mentioned below, which was constructed at 82°6′S 54°58′E (though some sources give 83°6′S 54°58′E).
+The point commonly referred to as the pole of inaccessibility is the site of the Soviet Union research station mentioned below, which was constructed at 82°6′S 54°58′E (though some sources give 83°6′S 54°58′E).
 This lies 1301 km from the South Pole, at an elevation of 3,718 m.
 Using different criteria, the Scott Polar Research Institute locates this pole at 85°50′S 65°47′E.

 Using recent datasets and cross-confirmation between the adaptive gridding and B9-Hillclimbing methods discussed below, Rees et al. (2021) identify two poles of inaccessibility for Antarctica: an "outer" pole defined by the edge of Antarctica's floating ice shelves and an "inner" pole defined by the grounding lines of these sheets.
 They find the Outer pole to be at 83.904°S 64.890°E, 1590.4 km from the ocean, and the Inner pole to be at 83.610°S 53.720°E, 1179.4 km from the grounding lines.